sadiquereyaz/firstRepo/README.md

 # firstRepo
-This is my first Repository and its lekhak is sadique reyaz.
+This is my first Repository and its lekhak is sadique sheikh.

 <br>
 This is the new Line.